tilek/about-me/my_strengths.md

 Level 2.
-I could easily name people who were better than me at this at Google or among my friends, but these made me stand out along the way in the groups I was a part of
+I could easily name people who were better than me at this at Google or among my friends, but these strengths made me stand out in some groups I was a part during the course of my career.

 Individual:
+ * Curiosity
- * Curious
+ * Programming: overall
- * Able to quickly hack things together
+ * Programming: Able to quickly hack things together
  * BigQuery/SQL
- * Programming
  * Google Spreadsheets / Excel
- * Gaming: Poker
+ * Games: Poker
- * Gaming: Foosball
+ * Games: Foosball
  * VJing

 Social: